bathanh0309/RRT-algorithm/readme.md

 ## RRT (Rapidly-exploring Random Tree) Navigation Algorithm
 ### Purpose:
-RRT is an optimization algorithm for finding paths in high-dimensional space, which is very useful for robots to navigate through obstacles.
+RRT is an optimization algorithm for finding paths in high-dimensional space, which is very useful for autonomous vehicles  to navigate through obstacles.
 ### How it works:
 Starting from the initial position, the algorithm expands the search tree by generating random points in space.